All Episodes

 I cannot believe where we are today.

-You know, but it it's not a surprise.
+You know, but it's not a surprise.

 It shouldn't be a surprise, should it be?

-When we talk about Dr. Jeremiah, I know you you are so well versed in so many things.
+When we talk about Dr. Jeremiah, I know you are so well versed in so many things.

-And when I hear these things about, we talked about AI and how it's really time trying to take the place of God, honestly, you know, it's just creating men and creating ideas and creating sermons like they did in Germany.
+And when I hear these things about, we talked about AI and how it's really trying to take the place of God, honestly, you know, it's just creating men and creating ideas and creating sermons like they did in Germany.

-Yeah well we just came back from Europe.
+Yeah, we just came back from Europe.

 Everything is visual.

-You don't need a passport first that's ever happened.
+You don't need a passport.

 I didn't know that.

-Socialism has become almost a a certainty for us if we don't have some kind of a major revolution or turnaround.
+Socialism has become almost a certainty for us if we don't have some kind of a major revolution or turnaround.

 I think this is our last and final call to preserve the republic.

-That's basically what we're doing right now we're just making a trade here um it's almost similar but it's the we're giving up just as much because these tyrannical governments and dictatorships that come out of socialism brought nothing to enhance the human condition.
+It's almost similar, but we're giving up just as much because these tyrannical governments and dictatorships that come out of socialism brought nothing to enhance the human condition, absolutely nothing.

-Absolutely nothing it's just those of us who love freedom who ha who have raised the baseline of human existence beyond anything that's ever been conceived before and I I'm just so afraid that we will we are going to lose that and we need to be very very diligent right now.
+It's just those of us who love freedom, who have raised the baseline of human existence beyond anything that's ever been conceived before.

-Absolutely I told people I uh wrote a book about some of this and I I said if you want to know what socialism just read the story of of the guy who founded it and and the awful life this man lived and what a terrible person he was and what happened to his family and you will see a picture of what he believed in and where it's going to take us if we allow it uh to to eke its way into our lives.
+And I said, if you want to know what socialism, just read the story of the guy who founded it and the awful life this man lived and what a terrible person he was and what happened to his family.

 So it is a frightening time.

-It really is you know one one of the things that I get your newsletters too and I was reading uh a discussion that you had about handling impossible days and really quite frankly we've been talking about impossible days.
+You know, one of the things that I get your newsletters too, and I was reading a discussion that you had about handling impossible days.

-Eventually it's not going to be an option.
+Eventually, it's not going to be an option.

 It's going to be a mandate.